gdscwm/real-time-chat-app/README.md

 ## 3. Creating the Main Application

-Create a `main.go` file in the root directory with a basic Fiber server:
+Create a new file in the root directory with a basic Fiber server and name it `main.go`:

 ```go
 package main